 33. Rationale: C is correct because a minimal leader activity level depicts a laissez-faire style which is why it is considered as inefficient.
 A and B are both wrong because they are both high in terms of leader activity level.

-34. Rationale: B is correct because evaluation of care effectiveness should be done by nurses; unlicensed assistive personnel are not required to create a nursing care plan.
-A, C, and D are tasks which can be delegated to unlicensed assistive personnel.
+34. Rationale: B is correct because the evaluation of care effectiveness should be done by nurses; unlicensed assistive personnel are not required to create a nursing care plan.
+A, C, and D are tasks that can be delegated to unlicensed assistive personnel.

 35. Rationale: D is the answer because the limbs should not be far from the body but rather close to it.
 A, B, and C are all nursing interventions that can be done to patients with hypothermia.